1920 Nova Scotia general election

-The 1920 Nova Scotia general election was held on 27 July 1920 to elect members of the 37th House of Assembly of the Province of Nova Scotia, Canada.
-It was won by the Liberal party.
+The 1920 Nova Scotia general election was held on 27 July 1920 to elect members of the 37th House of Assembly of the province of Nova Scotia, Canada.
+The Liberal party won a majority of seats in the Legislaure with only 44 percent of the vote.

 This was the first general election in which women could vote and run for office.

+Members were elected in multi-member districts electing from two to five members each, through plurality block voting.